sakshiiiiguptaa/BlinkIt-Sales-Performance-and-Inventory-Distribution-Dashboard/README.md

   🔷   Line chart for sales trends over time.

-  🔷   Pie chart for sales distribution by fat content.
+  🔷   Donut chart for sales distribution by fat content.

   🔷   Bar charts for item type performance and sales breakdown by outlet.

   🔷   Donut chart for inventory distribution by outlet size.

-  🔷   Bar chart for sales distribution by outlet location.
+  🔷   Funnel chart for sales distribution by outlet location.

   🔷   Table for detailed outlet type performance metrics.